 FAQ

-The filling didn't thicken enough or the pie didn't have time to cool enough for the filling to settle and firm up.
-This can be due to a lack of a thickening agent (cornstarch, flour, tapioca) or you didn't bake it long enough, or you used frozen peaches that released more juice than average so they never thickened as they should.
+The filling didn't thicken enough, or the pie didn't have time to cool enough for the filling to settle and firm up.
+This can be due to a lack of a thickening agent (cornstarch, flour, tapioca), or it wasn't baked long enough.
+If using frozen peaches, they might've released more juice than average, so they never thickened as they should.

 Quantities are listed on the recipe card towards the end of this post.
 The Ingredients page has more details and lists the brands we use.